TampliteSK/Dragonrose_Cpp/README.md

 \*: These Chesscom ratings are estimated based on its games against human players (rated 1800 - 2500), though the sample size is fairly small.

-## Useful Reesources
+## Useful Resources
 - VICE video playlist (as linked above)
 - [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page).
 Great resource in general to learn concepts.
-- Analog Hors for [this guide](https://analog-hors.github.io/site/magic-bitboards/) explaining magic bitboards in a understandable format.
+- Analog Hors for [this guide](https://analog-hors.github.io/site/magic-bitboards/) explaining magic bitboards in an understandable format.
 By far much better than any other resource I have found.
 - nemequ, mbitsnbites, zhuyie et al. for [TinyCThread](https://github.com/tinycthread/tinycthread/tree/master).

 ## Changelogs <br>